-- We expect that all staff will be role-models for equal opportunities, deal with bullying and discriminatory incidents and be able to identify and challenge prejudice and stereotyping.
-The federation has a separate Anti-Bullying Policy which all staff will follow. - Throughout the year, we plan on-going events to raise awareness of equality and diversity.
+- We expect that all staff will be role-models for equal opportunities, deal with bullying and discriminatory incidents and be able to identify and challenge prejudice and stereotyping. - Throughout the year, we will plan on-going events to raise awareness of equality and diversity.
 This may include a focus on disability, respect for other cultures, religions and beliefs, anti-homophobia/gay pride, gender equality, developing community cohesion and an understanding of the effects of discrimination. - We will ensure pupil/parent/staff consultation is regularly sought in the development and review of this policy. - We will regularly seek the views of pupils, parents, advisory staff and visitors to the school, to ensure that the school environment is as safe and accessible as possible to all school users.
 We will regularly review our accessibility plans. - We welcome a diverse range of candidates and encourage, where possible, those who are currently under-represented to join. - We will ensure that all staff are aware of their legal duties under the Equality Act 2010, the different forms of discrimination and what 'reasonable adjustments' mean in practice. - We will set out training and awareness sessions in the school improvement plan. - We will consult with stakeholders, i.e. pupils, parents/carers, staff and relevant community groups, to establish equality objectives and draw up a plan based on information collected on protected groups and accessibility planning.
-These equality objectives will be reviewed and reported on annually. - We will maintain and update an equality action plan and consider setting up an equality page on the school website to show how it we are complying with the Public Sector Equality Duty (PSED) in the Equality Act 2010 and advancing equality of opportunity. - When drawing up policies, we will carry out an equality impact assessment (EIA) to ensure a policy does not, even inadvertently, disadvantage groups of pupils with protected characteristics.
+These equality objectives will be reviewed and reported on annually. - We will maintain and update an equality page on the school website to show how it we are complying with the Public Sector Equality Duty (PSED) in the Equality Act 2010 and advancing equality of opportunity. - When drawing up policies, we will carry out an equality impact assessment (EIA) to ensure a policy does not, even inadvertently, disadvantage groups of pupils with protected characteristics.
 We will consider to what extent a new/revised policy, practice or plan meets the Public Sector Equality Duties (eliminates discrimination, advances equality and fosters good relations for all the protected characteristics) and recommend changes/mitigations where necessary (DCC policies will have already had EIAs carried out).